EPFLRocketTeam/PropulsionSoftware/Version_2/README.md

 Error state in case there are any problems

 ### Sensor acquisition
+Functionnal 500Hz acquuisition and storage on the onboard flash

 ### CAN communication
+In progress

 ### Debug communication
+Functionnal except onboard data download
+Very buggy

 ### MAXON communication
+Functionnal and stable

 #### MSV2 Driver
 The Maxon Serial V2 protocol is used by the EPOS4 motor control board.